ieyjzhou/ieyjzhou.github.io/_pages/cv.md

 Awards and Honors
 ======

+   * Best Paper Award of CIEDH 2026 & CSIE 2026
+     * 2026 International Conference for Chinese Scholars in Industrial Engineering
+     * 16th Global Forum for Council of Industrial Engineering and Logistics Management Department Heads
    * Best Student Paper Award of LOGMS and EUROMar (2026)
    * Best Paper Award of 6th Y-RIB in collaboration with UNESCAP (2024)
    * 河南省科学技术进步一等奖, 2023